THE WOODBURY HALL

-The hall is suitable for wedding receptions, parties and dances.
-It has been used by the local Dramatic Society for their plays, and also by the local school for end-of -year shows as well as the annual flower show.
+The hall is suitable for wedding receptions, funerals, family gatherings, parties and dances.
+It has been used by the local Dramatic Society for their plays, and also by the local school for end-of -year shows, the annual flower show, pet day.
 It has a capacity of 240 people.

 The hall has a large main area (550 sq metres) complete with a stage, piano and three log burners for heating The wood is supplied as part of the hire charge .
 The kitchen is large and equipped with three full stoves, a commercial steriliser, two refrigerators, one with a freezer and a microwave oven.
 There is a large food preparation area.
 It has enough crockery and cutlery for providing supper for 240 guests.
 At one end of the hall there is a bar with outside access.
 In the bar there are 2 small refrigerators.
 Glasses are not supplied, but these can usually be hired where you buy the drinks.